 Welcome to our website!
 Saltaire United Reformed Church is a beautiful church in the lovely model village of Saltaire, West Yorkshire.
 We have tens of thousands of visitors each year who come to see the beautiful church, to get married or have baptisms, and also to be part of our worship and prayer on Sunday and during the week.
 We meet for worship regularly at 10:30am on Sunday, but we also meet throughout the week with evening prayers on Tuesdays at 7:00pm, and Mid-weeek prayers at 10:30am on Wednesday.
 We also have an exciting toddler praise group on Mondays (in school term) at 1:30pm.

 Saltaire United Reformed Church is truly one of the nation’s most precious Victorian architectural gems.
-The church, built by Sir Titus Salt in 1859 in Saltaire near Bradford, West Yorkshire, is a unique example of Italianate religious architecture.
+The church, built by Sir Titus Salt in 1859 near Bradford, West Yorkshire, is a unique example of Italianate religious architecture.
 It boasts many architecturally and historically important features and has been described as a classic “Cathedral of Congregationalism”.

 This Grade 1 Listed Building (in the same category as Hampton Court Palace and Salisbury Cathedral) lies in the valley of the River Aire, at the foot of the Pennine Moors and at the entrance to the Yorkshire Dales.
 Paid for out of his own pocket by Sir Titus Salt, it is a focal point of the “model” village, Saltaire, that he built for the workers at his huge mill to ensure their spiritual needs were catered for.